 5. Use real-time messaging.
 If you have the capacity and staff to immediately respond to a customer’s inquiry, direct messaging is an ideal feature for your restaurant.
 Real-time communication can enhance a customer’s experience, especially if they don’t want to make a phone call and online chatting is their preferred method of communication.

 You have the freedom to activate and deactivate this feature.
-I recommend keeping it enabled during business days and switch it off when no one is at the customer service desk.
+We recommend keeping it enabled during business days and switch it off when no one is at the customer service desk.

 The individual who responds on behalf of a business (whether it’s the owner or a customer service representative) will display their Google avatar image and full name to the customer.
 Make sure to reply to the messages you get on the same day, as Google analyzes your average response time and shares it with customers.